openregulatory/templates/templates/qms/quality-manual-policy-objectives.md

 ### Quality Policy

 > Describe what your company is about, specifically, its mission and things which are important for it.
 Maybe
 > you're developing software for patients with a certain disease and your goal is to improve their lives.
+> In addition, the policy should include a commitment to meet legal requirements, keep the QMS up to date and define quality objectives to work towards.

 ### Quality Objectives